 And last but not least: make it very explicit that you don’t want your team to change everything they do.
 This is too much of a stretch – and probably not even necessary.
 Identify those attitudes, behaviours and skills they already embody and that support the new organisational strategy.
 Find ways to replicate these where they are lacking in the rest of the team.
 Get the team members involved in teaching and supporting each other.
 They will be much more motivated to pick up the challenge and start to work differently.

 Serious about making this shift in your team or organisation?
-Sign up for an introductory chat.
-Email email@example.com to book a call.
+Email us to set up an introductory chat.